rust-lang/rfcs/text/3491-remove-implicit-features.md

-Instead of a `cargo::rust-202X-compatibility` group, we could put this in `rust-202X-compatibility` so there is one less group to enable to prepare for the next edition at the risk of user confusion over a "rust" lint controllin cargo.
+Instead of a `cargo::rust-202X-compatibility` group, we could put this in `rust-202X-compatibility` so there is one less group to enable to prepare for the next edition at the risk of user confusion over a "rust" lint controlling cargo.

 Instead of an error, optional dependencies could be
 - Make optional dependencies private features ([RFC #3487](https://github.com/rust-lang/rfcs/pull/3487))